teq-niq/mcp-stdio-logging/README.md

 Before diving into logging, though, we’ll get a basic MCP setup running with a custom server and client.

+While it's true that I started this write-up primarily to tackle the problem of logging MCP’s stdio JSON protocol communication, I also cover several core MCP concepts that are relevant beyond just logging.

-💡 Everything discussed in this article can be done at no cost, using free tools and open-source components.
+💡 Everything discussed in this article can be done at **no cost**, using **free tools** and **open-source components**.

 ---